Skip to content

 Audr

-Scan MCP servers, Claude Code skills, Cursor / Codex / Windsurf configs, agent instruction docs, and GitHub Actions workflows for risky configuration.
+Scan MCP servers, Claude Code skills, Cursor / Codex / Windsurf configs, agent instruction docs, GitHub Actions workflows, package manifests, and local secret exposure for developer-machine risk.
 Offline by default.
 Single static Go binary, no npm/pip.
 Emits HTML, SARIF, and JSON reports.

 ==> Permission-loose agent + reachable secret = exfil chain.